chrisant996/clink-flex-prompt/README.md

 flexprompt.settings.spacing = "sparse"
 ```

+> **Note:** Clink v1.6.1 and higher have built-in support for a [`prompt.spacing`](https://chrisant996.github.io/clink/clink.html#prompt_spacing) setting, so `flexprompt.settings.spacing` is deprecated and ignored now.
+The `flexprompt configure` wizard will also automatically set Clink's `prompt.spacing` setting appropriately now.

 ## Flow
 - `"concise"` shows minimal text for each prompt module.
 - `"fluent"` shows additional text for some prompt modules, to make the prompt "read" nicely.